pegi3s/dockerfiles/BUILD.md

 ## Local

 All images can be built locally from their respective directories.
-Some of them include a `BUILD.md` file with the specific `docker build` command used.
+It is encouraged the inclusion of a `BUILD.md` file with the specific `docker build` command used, specially if the build command requires build arguments.

+If not provided, the image should be build with `docker build ./ -t pegi3s/image_name:image_version && docker tag pegi3s/image_name:image_version pegi3s/image_name:latest`.

 ## Docker Hub